Ericpijano/drone_project/Project_definition_and_outline.md

         - time of flight
         - safety protocols
         - reliable performance
+- the project should lay the foundation for learning different concepts
+     - the drone will be a "smart" drone. it must be programmable where future smart systems can be integrated.
+     - a raspberry pi will be used to be the flight controller , handling high level commands
+     - ardupilot for software interface
 - additional goals will be further defined as the project progressed